Rhythm game accessories: Rock Band drum kit

 The drum kit controller designed for use with Rock Band features four drum pads and a kick pedal, as well as a complement of standard buttons.
+Twin poles support the drum pads, which are adjustable for height to accommodate sitting or standing players.
+Drumsticks can be placed conveniently on notches at the back of the drum kit.

 Rock Band 2 drum kit

 The drum kit controller designed for use with Rock Band 2 follows the same basic design as the Rock Band kit, but with improved construction.